Choosing the right formula milk

 Does my baby need infant formula milk?

-Infant formula provides all the important nutrients your baby needs and is the only safe alternative to breastfeeding.
+Infant formula provides the important nutrients your baby needs and is the only safe alternative to breastfeeding or using breast milk.
 If you receive Healthy Start vouchers, you can use these to buy infant formula.

-The majority of infant formulas are cow's milk based, however there are also formulas available that are based on goat's and which that have been made to the same strict nutritional standards.
-Goat’s milk formulas aren't suitable alternatives for babies with allergies to cow’s milk (an intolerance to the protein) or a lactose intolerance.
-The protein in goat’s milk is very similar to that in cow’s , and the levels of lactose in goat’s milk and cow’s milk are also similar, so babies who react to cow’s milk are also very likely to react to goat’s milk.
+The majority of infant formulas are cow’s milk based, however there are also formulas available that are based on goat's and which that have been made to the same strict nutritional standards.
+Goat’s milk formulas aren’t suitable alternatives for babies with cow’s milk allergies (CMA), an intolerance to the protein or a lactose intolerance.
+The protein in goat’s milk is very similar to that in cow’s, and the levels of lactose in goats milk and cows milk are also similar, so babies who react to cow’s milk are also very likely to react to goat’s milk.

 What about follow-on formula?

-Follow-on formula can be used from six months (it's not suitable from birth).
-All the brands have a follow-on formula and these are usually labelled as Stage 2, other than Hipp Organic Combiotic follow on milk, which is labelled as Stage 3.
+Follow-on formula can only be used from six months (it’s not suitable from birth).
+All the brands have a follow-on formula and these are usually labelled as stage 2.

 Follow-on formula contains the same ingredients as infant formula and the levels of nutrients it contains are also strictly controlled under The Infant Formula and Follow-on Formula (England) Regulations 2007.
 However, it does contain higher levels of iron and vitamin D.